zmkarakas/SimpleETLtoAzureSQL/README.md

 # SimpleETLtoAzureSQL

-This repo is for my personal use, with ETL scripts that I occasionally borrow from. (sink is mostly Azure)
+This repo is for my personal use, with ETL scripts that I occasionally borrow from. (sink is Azure)